 Asbestos is a naturally occuring mineral that is hazardous to human health and is known to cause lung cancer, lung disease, and a type of cancer known as mesothelioma.
-Because asbestos is extremely durable, sound absorband, and resistant to fire, it was used for many years in a wide range of consumer products and in different commercial and industrial construction.
-Although the use of asbestos was essentially halted in the late 1970s in the United States, the mineral can still be found throughout the country, particularly in old home, factories, or commercial buildings.
+Because asbestos is extremely durable, sound absorbent, and resistant to fire, it was used for many years in a wide range of consumer products and in different commercial and industrial construction.
+Although the use of asbestos was essentially halted in the late 1970s in the United States, the mineral can still be found throughout the country, particularly in old homes, factories, or commercial buildings.

 Whether you do the work yourself or hire a contractor, be safe: Check!
 Inspect!
 Protect!

 Treat all suspect materials as if they contain asbestos until you are sure they don’t.
 Call Southwest Clean Air Agency at 360-574-3058 for advice before you remodel, hire a contractor or attempt to handle asbestos yourself.
 Information is also available online at swcleanair.org/asbestos.